michaelcoleman82/firmware/readme.md

 - The sheet is modeled by the two SPST switches and the 3v3 logic corresponds to pin 17 on the Pi.

-- To the right of the switches are pulldown resistor configurations that is set up *internally* by the Pi.
+- To the right of the switches are pulldown resistor configurations that are set up *internally* by the Pi.
 Pins 19 and 21.

 - The leds make up a simple representation of the sheet state and are **not** actual discreet components.